ASLA

 Do I need to have been Attacked to use Self-Defense?

 You do not need to be physically attacked to meet Washington State’s definition of self-defense.
 However, you would need to have a reasonable fear that yourself, another person, or your property were in immediate danger of being maliciously harmed.
-Your assault lawyer can argue and present evidence that the threat existed and that the amount of force used was not excessive.
+Your assault lawyer can argue and present evidence that the situation could have resulted in harm and that the amount of force used was not excessive.

 What if the Contact was Accidental?